signalfx/splunk-otel-java/docs/server-instructions.md

    set CATALINA_OPTS=%CATALINA_OPTS% -javaagent:"<Drive>:\path\to\splunk-otel-javaagent.jar"
    ```

-## Weblogic
+## WebLogic

-Add the path to the JVM agent to your Weblogic domain startup script:
+Add the path to the JVM agent to your WebLogic domain startup script:

 - On Linux and macOS, add the following line to the `<domain_home>/bin/startWebLogic.sh` file:
    ```